-KAT II Turnover Assay.
-The addition of various KAT II inhibitors (i.e., PF-04859989 or PF-05182357) in the four different whole-cell assays resulted in an initial inhibition of approximately 50%-80% of KAT II activity.
-Over time, enzyme activity gradually returned as the processes of KAT II enzyme synthesize and its subsequent degradation reached steady state under noninhibited conditions.
-The time courses of enzyme activity recovery in cells from different tissues were adequately described by the zero-order production first-order degradation model (Fig. 3).
-The estimated KAT II turnover half-life is similar in human astrocytes and NHP hepatocytes (43.4 and 34.7 hour, respectively).
-In primary rat mixed glia and primary astrocytes, the average KAT II half-life is much shorter at 14.9 hours.
-Model-fitted parameters are listed in Table 1.
+Addition of various KAT II inhibitors (i.e. PF-04859989 or PF-05182357) in the four different whole cell assays resulted in an initial inhibition of approximately 50% - 80% of KAT II activity.
+Over time, there was a gradual return to full enzyme activity as the processes of KAT II enzyme synthesize and its subsequent degradation reached the steady state under non-inhibited conditions.
+The time courses of enzyme activity recovery in cells from different tissues were adequately described by the zero order production first order degradation model (Figure 3).
+The estimated KAT II turnover half life is similar between human astrocytes and NHP hepatocyte (43.4 and 34.7 hrs, respectively).
+In primary rat mixed glia and primary astrocytes, the average KAT II half life is much shorter at 14.9 hours.
+Model fitted parameters are listed in Table 1.